timotheeg/NESTrisStatsUI/docs/stats.md

 ### Notes on Evenness

 * In modern tetrises, evenness for the *last 4 bags* and *last 8 bags* would be 0, since all pieces would have exactly a ratio of 1/7
-* Even in Classic Tetris, on a sufficiently long game, the evenness of *all game pieces* should also tend to zero, as the distribution for all pieces evens out.
+* Even in Classic Tetris, on a sufficiently long game, the evenness of *all game pieces* should also tend to zero
 * The 3 period metric can each take values within the range 0 (all pieces came out with the same count) to 35 (only one piece came out from a given sequence)

 As shown in the sample values below: